High-Grade Glioma (HGG) – Brief Information

 Tests to secure diagnosis

-The initial diagnostic procedures for a young patient presenting with a suspected CNS tumour at a childhood cancer centre include another assessment of the patient’s history, a thorough physical/neurological exam and imaging diagnostic, such as magnetic resonance imaging (MRI) or (less often) computed tomography (CT).
+The initial diagnostic procedures for a young patient presenting with a suspected CNS tumour at a childhood cancer centre include another assessment of the patient’s history, a thorough physical/neurological exam and imaging diagnostics, such as magnetic resonance imaging (MRI) or (less often) computed tomography (CT).
 These tests help find out exactly whether the patient has a tumour of the central nervous system.
-Also, localisation and extent of the tumor, its demarcation regarding adjacent tissue as well as a potential hydrocephalus can be diagnosed by these imaging techniques very well.
+Also, location and extent of the tumor, its demarcation regarding the surrounding healthy brain tissue as well as a potential hydrocephalus can be diagnosed by these imaging techniques very well.

 In children with a suspected tumour of the visual tract, an assessment by an experienced eye specialist (ophthalmologist) is also performed.
-Depending on the patient's individual situation with regards to disease and treatment, additional tests may be required.
-For example, investigation of the cerebral spinal fluid, gained by lumbar puncture, might be needed in order to identify or rule out, respectively, a spread of tumour cells into the spinal canal.
+Depending on the patient's individual situation with regard to disease and treatment, additional tests may be required.
+For example, investigation of the cerebrospinal fluid, gained by lumbar puncture, might be needed in order to identify or rule out, respectively, a spread of tumour cells into the spinal canal.

-For most patients, final diagnosis is backed up by microscopic (histological) examination of tumour tissue that has been neurosurgically removed (biopsy).
-An exception, however, are children with gliomas of the brainstem (pontine glioma) or gliomatosis cerebri, respectively, diagnosis of which can usually be confirmed based on typical MRI characteristics and clinical symptoms.
+For most patients, final diagnosis is backed up by microscopic (histological) and molecular genetic examination of tumour tissue that has been neurosurgically removed (biopsy).
+An exception, however, are children with gliomas of the brainstem (pontine glioma) or with gliomatosis cerebri, respectively, diagnosis of which can usually be confirmed based on typical MRI characteristics and certain indicative symptoms.
 An additional biopsy may contribute to a better characterisation of these tumours and may therefore be recommendable, but not ultimately required for treatment planning.

 Tests before treatment begins